nodejs/node/doc/topics/the-event-loop-timers-and-nexttick.md

 ## `setImmediate()` vs `setTimeout()`

+`setImmediate` and `setTimeout()` are similar, but behave in different ways depending on when they are called.

-`setTimeout()` is designed to execute a script after a minumum threshold in ms has elapsed, whereas `setImmediate()` is designed to execute a script once the current `poll` phase completes.
+* `setImmediate()` is designed to execute a script once the current `poll` phase completes.

-How quickly a `setImmediate()` callback is executed depends on how it is called and how quickly the event loop can be processed unlike timers whose callback won't fire until at least its threshold has elapsed.
+* `setTimeout()` schedules a script to be run after a minimum threshold in ms has elapsed.

+The order in which they are execute varies depending on the context in which they are called.
+If both are called in the main module then you are bound to how fast your process go, which is impacted by other programs running on your machine.

-For example, if we run the following script which is not within a I/O cycle (i.e. the main module), the order in which the two functions are executed is non-deterministic as it is based upon how fast your process go, which is impacted by other programs running on your machine:
+For example, if we run the following script which is not within a I/O cycle (i.e. the main module), the order in which the two functions are executed is non-deterministic as it is based upon how fast your process goes (which is impacted by other programs running on your machine):

 ```js